With a comforting, stable high, and not too much psilocybin, the Gulf Coast strain is perfect for those just getting started with shrooms.

 This can benefit those looking to try mushrooms for the first time, as less psilocybin makes for a less intense and potentially off-putting experience.

-Note that the Gulf Coast’s total psilocybin quantity can vary drastically depending on how it is grown.
-As with most strains, specific growing techniques affect just how potent an individual sample is.
+Note that the Gulf Coast’s total psilocybin content can vary drastically depending on how it is grown.
+As with most strains, specific growing techniques affect how potent an individual sample is.

-For example, enriching the growth medium with tryptamines reliably increases the potency of these mushrooms.
+For example, enriching the growth medium with a tryptamine-enriched growth medium reliably increases the potency of these mushrooms.

 Where to Buy Gulf Coast Strain Spores